rigelminer/rigel/README.md

   -l, --log-file <LOG_FILE>
           Enables logging output of the miner to the specified log file

+          If the log file already exists it will be appended.
+          The miner uses log rotation keeping maximum of 5 log files, size limit is 5MB.

+          Supports the following template parameters:
+              `{algo}` - algorithm name
+              `{ts}` - timestamp in the format "yyyyMMdd_HHmmss" note when using this option the miner will be creating a new log file every time it is launched

+          Example:
+          --log-file rigel_{algo}_{ts}.log

+          Files created:
+              rigel_kawpow_20240115_123240.log
+              rigel_kawpow_20240116_185402.log
+              rigel_kawpow_20240116_190938.log

       --log-network
           Enables logging network traffic (useful for debugging)